 - Rights: Before submitting an Entered Game, the Entrant must have obtained the written permission of all persons or entities having any rights in the Entered Game.

 - Updates: Entered Game updates are permitted during the Nominating Period.
-Patched updates from competitors via FTP or CD-ROM will be permitted throughout the judging process.
+Patched updates from competitors via the web portal will be permitted throughout the judging process.
 However, Sponsor does not guarantee the viewing or application of every patch/update by the Nominating Committee.

 - State of Development: All Entered Games must either be currently released, or be substantially feature-complete.
 You must have intent, at the time of submission, to release the game within 12 months of the IGF Ceremony, if your game is not already released or publicly playable.

-- Finalists: Finalist games from previous years are not eligible for re-submission.
+- Finalists: Finalist games from previous years are not eligible for re-submission into the Competition.
 This does not apply to honorable mentions.

 By entering the Contest, each Entrant releases and holds harmless Sponsor, its parents, subsidiaries, and affiliates, and each of their respective officers, directors, agents, and employees from any and all responsibility or liability arising out of or relating to: (i) any personal injury, death, property (including computer) damage, or other loss or claim of any kind arising from or in connection with any violation of these Official Rules; the Contest, the Conference or any Entered Game; the acceptance, possession, or use of any prize; or any travel required by the Contest; (ii) any entry or other materials that have been tampered with, that are misdirected, incomplete, incorrect, non-conforming, corrupt, lost, late, or ineligible, or, with respect to mail-in entries or materials, that are sent postage due; and (iii) computer, telephone, cable, satellite, network, hardware, software, or other technical malfunctions or failures; garbled or jumbled transmissions; Internet or website inaccessibility or delays; printing or typographical errors in any Contest or Conference materials; or any other technical or human errors occurring in connection with the Contest or Conference.